zljchloe/Storytelling-HW2/README.md

 ## Usage

 ### poll-twitter.py
-- Simply run `python poll-twitter.py`.
+- Simply run <pre><code>python poll-twitter.py</pre></code>.
 - The output of this file is the time stamp of each generated tweet.
-We used `numpy` package to generate random time of sleep according to exponential function, to stimulate a poisson process. `tweepy` package is also used in this file, because we are polling twitter stream API here to get the streaming tweet.
-The keyword in this file is set to be "earthquake", so we are getting the time stamp of streamed tweet which has mentioned "earthquake".
+- We used `numpy` package to generate random time of sleep according to exponential function, to stimulate a poisson process.
+- `tweepy` package is also used in this file, because we are polling twitter streaming API here to get the streamed tweet.
+- The keyword in this file is set to be `earthquake`, so we are getting the time stamp of streamed tweet which has mentioned `earthquake`.

 ### diff.py
 - Run `diff.py` with the output of `poll-twitter.py` piped to it.
 More explicitly, run `poll-twitter.py | diff.py`.
+- We took the output of `poll-tweepy.py` and calculate the time difference of each streamed data.
 - The output of this file is the time difference of each streamed tweet, together with its own time stamp.
-We took the output of `poll-tweepy.py` and calculate the time difference of each streamed data.

 ### insert.py
 - Run `insert.py` with the output of `diff.py` piped to it.
 More explicitly, run `poll-twitter.py | diff.py | insert.py`.